What is domestic abuse?

 We promise to respond quickly and discreetly to anyone who is experiencing domestic abuse.

-Our dedicated support coordinators can provide practical advice about your tenancy and housing options, as well as emotional support.
+Our dedicated team can provide practical advice about your tenancy and housing options, as well as emotional support.
 They can advise on how to take action against perpetrators and can also put you in touch with specialist support groups.

 Listed below are some useful phone numbers of organisations that help domestic abuse victims.